riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 ### Vector Integer Add-with-Carry / Subtract-with-Borrow Instructions<a name="add-with-carry"></a>

 The result of `vmadc` and `vmsbc` is mask types.
-Becuase we use the ratio `SEW`/`LMUL` to name the mask types and multiple (`SEW`, `LMUL`) pairs map to the same ratio, in addition to use the return type to name the intrinsics, we also encode the input types to distinguish these intrinsics.
+Because we use the ratio `SEW`/`LMUL` to name the mask types and multiple (`SEW`, `LMUL`) pairs map to the same ratio, in addition to use the return type to name the intrinsics, we also encode the input types to distinguish these intrinsics.

 ```
 Example: